MilesCranmer/BorrowChecker.jl/README.md

 This makes the use of references inside threads safe, because the threads _must_ finish inside the scope of the lifetime.

-Though we can't create multiple mutable references, you _are_ allowed to create multiple mutable references to elements of a collection via the `@ref for` syntax:
+Though we can't create multiple mutable references, you _are_ allowed to create multiple mutable references to elements of a collection via the `@ref ~lt for` syntax:

 ```julia
 @own :mut data = [[1], [2], [3]]